 The Corporation identifies a performance obligation for each promise in a contract to transfer a distinct good or service to the customer.
 As part of its assessment, the Corporation considers all goods and/or services promised in the contract, regardless of whether they are explicitly stated or implied by customary business practices.
 The Corporation's contracts may contain either a single performance obligation, including the promise to transfer individual goods or services that are not separately distinct within the context of the respective contracts, or multiple performance obligations.
-For contracts with multiple performance obligations, the Corporation allocates the overall transaction price to each performance obligation using standalone selling prices, where available, or utilizes estimates for each distinct good or service in the contract where standalone prices are not available.
+For contracts with multiple performance obligation, stendard contracts with multiple performance obligation using standalone selling prices, where available, or utilizes estimates for each distinct good or service in the contract where standalone prices are not available.

 The Corporation's performance obligations are satisfied either at a point-in-time or on an over-time basis.
-Revenue recognized on an over-time basis for the three months ended March 31, 2020 and 2019 accounted for approximately 52% and 48%, respectively, of total net sales.
-Typically, over-time revenue recognizion is based on the utilization of an input measure used to measure progress, such as costs incurred to date relative to total estimated costs.
-Revenue recognized at a point-in-time for the three months ended March 31, 2020 and 2019 accounted for approximately 48% and 52%, respectively, of total net sales.
+Revenue recognized on an over-time basis for the three and six months ended June 30, 2020 accounted for approximately 54% and 53%, respectively, of total net sales.
+Revenue recognized on an over-time basis for both the three and six months ended June 30, 2019 accounted for approximately 48% of total net sales.
+Typically, over-time revenue recognized at a point-in-time for the three and six months ended June 30, 2020 accounted for approximately 46% and 47%, respectively, of total net sales.
+Revenue recognized at a point-in-time for the three and six months ended June 30, 2020 accounted for approximately 46% and 47%, respectively, of total net sales.
+Revenue recognized at a point-in-time for both the three and six months ended June 30, 2019 accounted for approximately 52% of total net sales.
 Revenue for these types of arrangements is recognized at the point in time in which control is transferred to the customer, typically based upon the terms of delivery.

 Contract backlog represents the remaining performance obligations that have not yet been recognized as revenue.
 Backlog includes deferred revenue and amounts that will be invoiced and recognized as revenue in future periods.
-Total backlog was approximately \$2.1 billion as of March 31, 2020, of which the Corporation expects to recognize approximately 91% as net sales over the next 12-36 months.
+Total backlog was approximately \$2.2 billion as of June 30, 2020, of which the Corporation expects to recognize approximately 89% as net sales over the next 12-36 months.
 The remainder will be recognized thereafter.